WHAT TO DO IN SOGLIO + TRAVEL TIPS

 STROLL VILLAGE CENTER

-The most important tip I have for you is to just stroll the few streets with its traditional stone houses and cute decorations.
+The most important tip I have for you is to just stroll the few streets with their traditional stone houses and cute decorations.

 One of the few attractions is the church that you cannot miss.
 The belfry of Reformed Church stands out among the houses huddled along the narrow stone streets.
 Make sure you walk around it and into the beautiful cemetery to admire the stunning view of the valley and of the Alps.